 These settings control some components’ display, mainly about their compactness.

 The IDE’s Status Bar went through a redesign as well, removing all borders and giving more padding on the top and bottom.
-This setting allows you to revert back to the default “compact” design.
+This setting allows you to revert to the default “compact” design.

 Just like the status bar, table cells, table headers and list views were also given more padding to resemble more like Material Design’s equivalents.